rocky-linux/documentation/docs/books/nvchad/additional_software.md

 ![LazyGit UI](images/lazygit_ui.png)

-with the <kbd>x</kbd> key we can bring up the menu with all available commands.
+With the <kbd>x</kbd> key, we can bring up the menu with all available commands.

 ![LazyGit UI](images/lazygit_menu.png)

 Now that we have all the necessary supporting software on our system we can move on to installing the basic software.
-We will start with the editor on which all the configuration is based, [Neovim](install_nvim.md).
+We will start with the editor on which the whole configuration is based, [Neovim](install_nvim.md).